pts/minilibc686/README.md

   [TinyCC](https://bellard.org/tcc/) 0.9.26, and the libc is uClibc 0.9.30.1
   (released on 2009-03-02).
 The C #include files are not provided, but the minilibc686 #include files can be used (they have the proper #ifdef()s).
-  To build a program, run `./minicc --utcc -o prog prog.c'.
+  To build a program, run `minicc --utcc -o prog prog.c'.

 * tools/wcc386: OpenWatcom C compiler (released on 2023-03-04).
 It's
   convenient to use it with *minicc* (see below).
-It is also the default C compiler for *minicc*: to build a program, run `./minicc -o prog prog.c`.
+It is also the default C compiler for *minicc*: to build a program, run `minicc -o prog prog.c`.

 * tools/omf2elf (with C source included): A tool to convert an i386 OMF .obj object file to an i386 ELF relocatable .o object file.
 This is